Finch-API/finch-connect-sdk/README.md

 ### JavaScript

 Available via CDN:
-> Note: Since Finch Connect is an iFrame that requires interactivity, the HTML page that is loading Fthe SDK **must be served from a server**.
+> Note: Since Finch Connect is an iFrame that requires interactivity, the HTML page that is loading the SDK **must be served from a server**.
 If the page is hosted statically Finch Connect will not work properly.

 ```html
 <script src="https://prod-cdn.tryfinch.com/latest/connect.js"></script>